Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Discussion

 Lately, a lot of research has been conducted to develop the best architecture of deep-learning models to obtain segmentations as accurate as possible \cite{Wang2022}.
 Most of these algorithms yield excellent results, with small differences in Dice scores.
 However, for the major part, these models have been trained and tested on selected images, from non-pathological patients, with reasonably good image resolution and without interfering elements such as metal implants.
 Those selected images ensure an improved segmentation of the patient anatomy, although they are not representative of the clinical reality.
 Indeed, patients undergoing TKA usually suffer from high grade knee osteoarthritis, making the joint segmentation harder because of the highly damaged cartilage and presence of osteophytes.
 Current challenges for automated segmentation now include performing accurate segmentations whatever the patient’s morbidity, the presence of foreign bodies and image resolution.

-\paragraph{Morphometric analysis.} The proposed method automatically determines anatomical landmarks with a mean accuracy of $2.83 \pm 2.15mm$.
+\paragraph{Morphometric analysis.} The proposed method automatically determines anatomical landmarks with a mean accuracy of $2.2 \pm 1.5mm$.
 Such errors are similar to the intra and inter operator variability existing when manually picking the landmarks \cite{Clave2023}, indicating that the proposed workflow is as accurate as manual acquisitions.
-The highest errors were obtained for the lateral distal point.
+The highest errors were obtained for the lateral distal point (most distal point on the femoral lateral condyle).
 This landmark was found to be the hardest to identify as it is situated in a flat area.
-In the proposed workflow, the lateral distal point is used to determine the distal resection plane only.
-However, the flat area around the lateral distal point is parallel to the distal resection plane.
-Therefore, errors in this point detection have negligible impact on the plane orientation and the resulting implant design.
+In the proposed workflow, the lateral distal point is used to determine the femoral distal resection plane only.
+However, the flat area around the lateral distal point is parallel to the this resection plane.
+Therefore, errors in this point detection have negligible impact on the resection plane orientation and the resulting implant design.